It takes clarity

 About us

-The Assessing Sovereign Climate-related Opportunities and Risks (ASCOR) Project is led by asset owners, asset managers and investor networks.
-ASCOR is co-chaired by Victoria Barron, BT Pension Scheme Management, and Adam Matthews, Church of England Pensions Board.
-ASCOR was established with the UN-convened Net-Zero Asset Owner Alliance (AOA), Ceres, the Institutional Investors Group on Climate Change (IIGCC), the Principles for Responsible Investment (PRI), and Sura Asset Management, who are all part of ASCOR’s Steering Committee.
-The project is supported by Chronos Sustainability.
+The ASCOR Project is led by asset owners, asset managers and supported by international investor networks.
+ASCOR is co-chaired by Victoria Barron (founding capacity), Esther Law, Amundi, Claudia Gollmeier, Colchester Global Investors, and Adam Matthews, Church of England Pensions Board.
+ASCOR was established with the support of the UN-convened Net-Zero Asset Owner Alliance (AOA), Ceres, the Institutional Investors Group on Climate Change (IIGCC), the Principles for Responsible Investment (PRI), and Sura Asset Management.
+The project is also advised by Chronos Sustainability.

-ASCOR’s academic partner is the Transition Pathway Initiative Centre, based at the Grantham Research Institute on Climate Change and the Environment, London School of Economics and Political Science.
+ASCOR’s academic research expert is the Transition Pathway Initiative (TPI) Centre, based at the London School of Economics and Political Science.

 Advisory Committee